The Metamorphosis: Translations of the opening sentence

 The Metamorphosis has been translated into English more than twenty times.
-In Kafka's original, the opening sentence is "Als Gregor Samsa eines Morgens aus unruhigen Träumen erwachte, fand er sich in seinem Bett zu einem ungeheuren Ungeziefer verwandelt".
+In Kafka's original, the opening sentence is "Als Gregor Samsa eines Morgens aus unruhigen Träumen erwachte, fand er sich in seinem Bett zu einem ungeheueren Ungeziefer verwandelt".
 In their 1933 translation of the story – the first into English – Willa Muir and Edwin Muir rendered it as "As Gregor Samsa awoke one morning from uneasy dreams he found himself transformed in his bed into a gigantic insect".
 In Middle High German, Ungeziefer literally means "unclean animal not suitable for sacrifice" and is sometimes used colloquially to mean "bug", with the connotation of "dirty, nasty bug".
 It can also be translated as "vermin".

+In a note in his translation of the story, Mark Harman writes:

+The compact phrase, "ungeheueres Ungeziefer, with its resonant double "un," defies translation and makes it hard to determine precisely what kind of creature Gregor has become.
+The possible meanings of ungeheuer—the opposite of geheuer (familiar)—range from "monstrous" to "huge."
+Etymologically complex, Ungeziefer could denote a number of small verminous creatures that can be either mammals or insects.
+While the indeterminacy of this term seems quite deliberate, Kafka is somewhat more precise in an April 1913 letter to Kurt Wolff in which he calls Gregor Samsa an "insect" (Insekt).

-The phrase ungeheuren Ungeziefer, describing the creature into which Gregor Samsa transforms, has been translated in at least sixteen different ways.
+The phrase ungeheueren Ungeziefer, describing the creature into which Gregor Samsa transforms, has been translated in at least sixteen different ways.
 These include the following: